mixuala/adventures-in-AI/exit-ticket.md

 # Exit Ticket
 > what the audience should walk away with

-AI > ML > Deep Learning
+AI > ML > Deep Learning: Why is it trending?!??

 	Machine learning is: finding patterns in data and make predictions touching every corner of your life, (you can run but you can't hide) AI beats humans at...

-Why is it trending?!??
+(??? this could be better) why does it work? why now?
+A peek behind the curtains:

 	data data data
 	life in n-dimensions (1e9)
 	everything is a probability

-peek behind the curtains
+A peek behind the curtains

 	data: everything is a number
 		supervised vs unsupervised learning